Rights at School

 Once the IEP is completed, ongoing communication and teamwork between school and parents are essential to a child’s success.
 The IEP is a working document that can change, and it should present a program flexible enough to respond to the changing needs and skills of the student with autism.
 The IEP team can meet to discuss changes or additions to a child’s plan at any time.
 The child’s parents or school representatives may request a meeting if either party feels the IEP needs to be adjusted to the child’s current needs.

 Many parents seek out assistance from education or disability advocates.
 To help you better understand your child’s rights under federal law and communicate more effectively with professionals regarding your child’s education, each state has a federally funded Parent Training Information Center (PTI) that provides information and assistance to parents facing the educational process.
 PTIs are designed to teach parents basic advocacy techniques and encourage them to become full participants in their children’s education.
-These organizations, which are sometimes administered through other disability organizations such as Easter Seals or The ARC, can help parents gain confidence in advocating for their children’s rights.
+These organizations, which are sometimes administered through other disability organizations, can help parents gain confidence in advocating for their children’s rights.
 Many useful support agencies can be found in the Autism Society’s online database, Autism Source, where you can search by organization name within a state, county, town or radius around your ZIP code.